 Every other function in the organization, be it marketing, HR, finance, accounts, supply chain; exists to support the underlined objective, the sales revenue enhancement; to support the team directly responsible for this objective – The Sales Team.

 Its pertinent for everyone to have sales insightfulness; and what is the best way other than donning the sales hat.
-Being in sales teaches you the splendid lessons, sometimes in hard way.
-This goes a long way for you to develop sales acumen while being in support functions
+Being in sales teaches us the splendid lessons, sometimes in its own weird manners.
+This goes a long way for us to develop sales acumen while being in support functions.

-1. Listen, Listen and Listen to your customers: Nothing is more important and meaningful than the words of the person in front of you.
-No theories, knowledge, or the extent of your learning can let you understand their perspective but the words they speak.
-So, listen, understand, assimilate, and act rather than pushing your own point down their throat.
-Moreover, speaking more makes you vulnerable and let the control in their hands.
+Nothing is more important and meaningful than the words of the person in front of us.
+No theories, knowledge, or the extent of our learning can let us understand their perspective but the words they speak.
+So, lets listen, understand, assimilate, and act rather than pushing our own point down their throat.
+Moreover, speaking more makes us vulnerable and let the control in their hands.
 Successful sales persons are excellent listeners too.

-2. Its all about relationships: Transactional approach must be buried deep down.
+Transactional approach must be buried deep down.
 Relationship is the key with internal and external stakeholders.
 Sales guy adept in building and nurturing relationships wins hands down every time.
-Selling teaches you the significance of relationships.
-Personal life or professional sphere; humans are still ruled by emotions and emotions ride relationships.
+Selling teaches us the significance of relationships.
+Personal life or professional sphere; humans are still ruled by emotions, and emotions ride relationships.

-4. Opportunities are hidden in your problems: Sales teaches you to see the silver lining through the problems.
-When you hit the wall, climbing and exploring the other side is the only survival option.
+Sales teaches us to see the silver lining through the problems.
+When we hit the wall, climbing and exploring the other side is the only survival option.
 Problems are always impregnated with chances to open the new door.

-5. The only permanent thing is change: Being in selling is always enriching for rest of your life.
-Dynamic customer behavior, changing competitor environment, shift in customer’s demands, work environment and so on…; nothing seems to be permanent.
+Being in selling is always enriching for rest of our life.
+Dynamic customer behavior, changing environment, shift in customer’s demands, work environment and so on…; nothing seems to be permanent.
 Adaptability is the natural outcome of these varying interactions and atmosphere.
-You require this trait a lot once you move further in your career, sometimes out of hardcore selling.
+We require this trait a lot once we move further in our career, sometimes out of hardcore selling.